CintiaMoon/scripts/git/git-mastery.md

 `git mv name.txt name.md` would do these same steps automatically, renaming the file and adding it to the index ready for the next commit.
 Move doesn't touch the repository either.

-`git diff`
+`git diff` shows the changes between commits, the current commit and working tree, etc. It has lots of options.

 ## Using Git Reset

 > Reset can be confusing.
-To understand it, you need to understand the three main areas (`reporitory`, `index` and `working dir`) *and* git's branches.
+To understand it, you need to understand the three main data areas (`reporitory`, `index` and `working dir`) *and* git's branches.
 Reset also does different things in different *contexts*.

-Git commands that "move branches"...
+There ae several Git commands that "move branches".
 Most move branches because they create a new `commit` and the branch moves to follow that commit.
 For example...

 * `git commit`
 * `git merge`